 If an advertising agency has a consumer-facing brand that wants to create a bridge from the brick and mortar experience to a digital one.
 Then look no further than augmented reality.

-AR technology allows brands to create virtual tours of products.
+AR technology allows brands to create virtual tours of products further enhancing the user experience.
 Watch retailer Jura created an augmented reality app that allows customers to virtually try on various watches and compare how they look.
 This type of personalized buying experience again simplifies the digital buying process that today often requires endless scrolls of many different options.

 Lastly, AR can open up the possibility to introduce 3D advertisements to show in front of and all round consumers.
 An advertisement can now occur in a customer’s peripheral vision.
 Will these types of advert one day be as common as television commercials?
 Perhaps, but right now they have the advantage of having cache and are hyper targeted.
 Consumers will engage in entirely new ways.